2bibliotheques/2bibliotheques.github.io/_posts/2026-04-30-multitasking.md

-# On Canaday Hall, the Folly of Multitasking, and Spring
+# On Canaday Hall, Multitasking, and Spring
 ## 26-30 April 2026
 ## Revised 1 May 2026